 This job wasn’t one of the very worst tile grouting and caulking jobs, but it made the list regardless.
 It made it because we’d seen it so many times.
 The job would just, for no explicable reason… stop.
 It’s like the guy grouting just ran out of caulk or decided to give up and move on to the next project.

-This was one of the few actual grouting snafus we witnessed that was bad enough to include in our Top 10 worst grouting and caulking jobs “awards”.
+This was one of the few actual grouting snafus we witnessed that was bad enough to include in our world’s worst tiling jobs article.
 We found it absolutely stunning that they let the tile set up this way.
 I don’t care who you are, there’s simply no excuse for not setting the tile properly.
 This holds true even when replacing a broken piece or encountering some sort of obstacle.
 Then again, maybe he works for the government…

 Similar to this, I also can’t stand when the tile doesn’t line up—or when the installer fails to use some form of end trim.